adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/putting_it_together_minimal_neural_network_case_study.md

 loss = data_loss + reg_loss
 ```

 In this code, the regularization strength $\lambda$ is stored inside the reg.
 The convenience factor of 0.5 multiplying the regularization will become clear in a second.
 Evaluating this in the beginning (with random parameters) might give us loss = 1.1, which is -np.log(1.0/3), since with small initial random weights all probabilities assigned to all classes are about one third.
 We now want to make the loss as low as possible, with loss = 0 as the absolute lower bound.
-But the lower the loss is, the higher are the probabilities assigned to the correct classes for all examples.

 ### Computing the Analytic Gradient with Backpropagation

 We have a way of evaluating the loss, and now we have to minimize it.
 We'll do so with gradient descent.
 That is, we start with random parameters (as shown above), and evaluate the gradient of the loss function with respect to the parameters, so that we know how we should change the parameters to decrease the loss.
 Let's introduce the intermediate variable $p$, which is a vector of the (normalized) probabilities.
 The loss for one example is:

 $$p_k = \frac{e^{f_k}}{\sum_j e^{f_j}}$$

 $$L_i = -\log(p_{y_i})$$

 We now wish to understand how the computed scores inside $f$ should change to decrease the loss $L_i$ that this example contributes to the full objective.
 In other words, we want to derive the gradient $\partial L_i/\partial f_k$.

-The loss $L_i$ is computed from $p$, which in turn depends on $f$.
-It's a fun exercise to the reader to use the chain rule to derive the gradient, but it turns out to be extremely simple and interpretible in the end, after a lot of things cancel out:
+Here, $y_i$ is the true class label for example $i$, and $k$ is an index over all possible classes (also $0, 1, \text{or } 2$).
+The gradient $\partial L_i/\partial f_k$ tells us how the loss for example $i$ changes when we modify the score $f_k$ for class $k$.

 $$\frac{\partial L_i}{\partial f_k} = p_k - \mathbb{1}(y_i = k)$$